 “Sex education is generally non-existent in many schools in Moldova,” Danilova says, “and information on diversity even more so.”
 He says there have been attempts to add sex education to the curriculum – even without LGBT references – but this has been impossible to push through in the face of opposition from the church and parents.
 Genderdoc-M is also working on a program against bullying in schools, though this is not exclusively for LGBT either, the activist says.
 However, she says, implementation has only been possible for teenagers in the 14-plus age group at secondary schools.
 At Genderdoc-M, there is a support group for LGBT teens, but this is also an exception because the psychologist in charge has a license for this age group.
 In general, however, it is not possible to address any LGBT topic in schools because of the Ministry of Education.

-There is hope for the LGBTQ+ community and gay men in Moldova
+LGBTQ+ rights in Moldova 2025: There is hope for the LGBTQ+ community in Moldova

 There are exceptions, however.
-For example, Alexandra Iorga, a student from Chisinau, says: “I am glad that there were special events at my school on tolerance education towards LGBT people.
+For example, Alexandra Iorga, a student from Chisinau, says, “I am glad that there were special events at my school on tolerance education towards LGBT people.
 Because my school only goes from 10th to 12th grade, and that’s why we were able to organize everything ourselves, without the ministry or parents saying anything.”
-She also said she met a lot of LGBT teens this year in particular.
-“I don’t think there has been a generation before with more teens were outed.
+She also mentioned meeting a lot of LGBT teens this year, in particular.
+“I don’t think there has been a generation before with more teens who were outed.
 That’s why it’s so important to have events like this, and I wish we could get the ministry to include the LGBT issue in school education.”
-Anastasia Danilova also confirmed this: “I am very impressed how brave the LGBT teens in Moldova are.
-They organize actions themselves in their schools.
+Anastasia Danilova also confirmed this: “I am very impressed by how brave the LGBT teens in Moldova are.
+They organize their actions in their schools.
 That’s great.”

-So, as in many countries already considered for Couple of Men, there is hope in Moldova that successor generations will prove more tolerant and liberal – to which social media and pop culture will certainly contribute their share.
+So, as in many countries already considered for Couple of Men, there is hope in Moldova that the successor generations will prove more tolerant and liberal, to which social media and pop culture will certainly contribute their share.
+Let’s continue the fight for equality and for LGBTQ+ rights in Moldova in 2025.

-If you want to read more travel news and background stories about the LGBTQ+ community, simply follow Couple of Men on Instagram, Twitter, YouTube, Pinterest, and Facebook!
+If you want to read more travel news and background stories about the LGBTQ+ community, simply follow Couple of Men on Instagram, Threads, TikTok, YouTube, Pinterest, and Facebook!

 Sarah & Karl & Daan.